-Project Name: Project Project Address: Information Certified Commissioning Professional: Certifying Body: Commissioning Plan (Section C408.1.2) Commissioning Plan was used during construction and included items below A narrative description of activities and the personnel intended to accomplish each one Measurable criteria for performance Functions to be tested Commissioned Systems ■ Mechanical Systems were included in the commissioning process (Section C408.2) Building mechanical systems have been tested to demonstrate the installation and operation of components, systems and system-to-system interfacing relationships in accordance with approved plans and specifications There are unresolved deficiencies with the mechanical systems.
+Project Name: Project Information Project Address: Certified Commissioning Professional: Certifying Body: ☐ Commissioning Plan was used during construction and included items below Commissioning Plan (Section C408.1.2) Commissioning Plan was used during construction and included items below A narrative description of activities and the personnel intended to accomplish each one Measurable criteria for performance Functions to be tested ■ Mechanical Systems were included in the commissioning process (Section C408.2) Building mechanical systems have been tested to demonstrate the installation and operation of components, systems and system-to-system interfacing relationships in accordance with approved plans and specifications There are unresolved deficiencies with the mechanical systems.
 These are described in the Preliminary Commissioning Report submitted to the Owner.
-The following items are not in compliance with energy code: (Sections C408.2, C408.3, C408.4 and C408.6) Service Water Heating Systems were included in the commissioning process (Section C408.3) Service water heating systems have been tested to demonstrate that control devices, components, equipment, and systems are calibrated, adjusted and operate in accordance with approved plans and specifications There are unresolved deficiencies with the service water heating systems.
+The following items are not in compliance with energy code: Commissioned Systems (Sections C408.2, C408.3, C408.4 and C408.6) Service Water Heating Systems were included in the commissioning process (Section C408.3) Service water heating systems have been tested to demonstrate that control devices, components, equipment, and systems are calibrated, adjusted and operate in accordance with approved plans and specifications There are unresolved deficiencies with the service water heating systems.
 These are described in the Preliminary Commissioning Report submitted to the Owner.
-The following items are not in compliance with energy code: Description (Section C408.4) Electrical power and automatic lighting controls have been tested to demonstrate the installation and operation of components, systems, and system-to-system interfacing relationships in accordance with approved plans and specifications ☐ There are unresolved deficiencies with the electrical power and/or automatic lighting controls.
+The following items are not in compliance with energy code: Electrical Power or Lighting Systems were included in the commissioning process (Section C408.4) Electrical power and automatic lighting controls have been tested to demonstrate the installation and operation of components, systems, and system-to-system interfacing relationships in accordance with approved plans and specifications There are unresolved deficiencies with the electrical power and/or automatic lighting controls.
 These are described in the Preliminary Commissioning Report submitted to the Owner.
 The following items are not in compliance with energy code: Additional systems included in the commissioning process (Section C408.5) If additional items were included, list them here: There are unresolved deficiencies with systems required by C406 or C407.
 These are described in the Preliminary Commissioning Report submitted to the Owner.
 The following items are not in compliance with energy code: Metering System Functional Testing has been completed (Section C408.6) Energy source meters, energy end-use meters, the energy metering data acquisition system and required display are calibrated adjusted and operate to minimally meet code requirements.
 There are unresolved deficiencies with the metering system.
 These are described in the Preliminary Commissioning Report submitted to the Owner.
 The following items are not in compliance with energy code: